handtrixx/dolf/README.md

 ### MS-DOS
 After follwing this you will get a virtual PC with:
-- A 486 DX2 CPU on 66 MHZ
+- A 486 DX2 CPU on 66 MHZ (tweakable)
-- 128 MB of RAM
+- 16 MB of RAM (608KB EMS memory)
-- A 2GB HDD as C:
+- A 2GB (!)
+HDD as C:
 - MS-DOS 5
+- S3 Trio Graphics Adapter
 - CD-ROM Drive(s) + driver
-- MOUSE DRIVER
+- Mouse Driver
-- SOUNDBLASTER 16 sound card at IRQ 7, DMA 5
+- Creative Labs Soundblaster 16 sound card at IRQ 7, DMA 5

+So, an amazing machine on the level of year 1993

 #### 1. Edit Wolf Config file
 ```toml